raspberrypi/documentation/raspbian/updating.md

 This section addresses why third-party solutions may be of interest and why [apt](../linux/software/apt.md) is not optimal for all situations.
 Raspberry Pi do not recommend any specific third-party tools.
 Prospective users should determine the most suitable tool for their particular requirements.

-[Apt](../linux/software/apt.md) is a convenient way of updating the software of your device running Raspbian, but the limitation of this method becomes apparent when you have a larger pool of devices to update, and especially when you do not have physical access to your devices and when they are distributed geographically.
+[Apt](../linux/software/apt.md) is a convenient way of updating the software of your device running Raspberry Pi OS, but the limitation of this method becomes apparent when you have a larger pool of devices to update, and especially when you do not have physical access to your devices and when they are distributed geographically.

 If you lack physical access to your devices and want to deploy unattended updates Over-The-Air (OTA), here are some general requirements: